jhnegbrt/pp_slack_clone/README.md

 ## Channel Browsing

-Freindly UX feature: Users are greeted with a channel browser which allows them to join and leave channels.
+Freindly UX feature: Users are greeted with a channel browser which allows them to join and leave channels (functionality on hover).
 A relatively simple component to be used in conjunction with search and the left panel for navigation.

 ![channel_browser](app/assets/images/channel_browser.PNG)